mariangz/learning-react/README.md

 It’s a JavaScript [library](https://www.freecodecamp.org/news/the-difference-between-a-framework-and-a-library-bd133054023f/) for building User Interfaces created and mostly maintained by Facebook.
 The UI is composed of small units (text boxes, buttons, images, etc) and React allows us to combine them into reusable and nestable components and then rendering them and updating the UI whenever it changes.

-#### 02. How to install?
+#### 02. How to install/start?

-`npm install react` once installed we can import it:
+~~ `npm install react` once installed we can import it:~~ ~~ `import React from "react"` We have to do it in every js file where we need it because every js file is a standalone module, so the content of one file (variables, functions, imports) don't affect other files.~~

-`import React from "react"` We have to do it in every js file where we need it because every js file is a standalone module, so the content of one file (variables, functions, imports) don't affect other files.
+As of React version 17, we don't need to import React anymore.
+And to start a project: `create-react-app name-app`.

 #### 03. Creating an element